derekschatz/ConsulTracker/README.md

-# Consulting Time Tracker
+# ConsulTracker

-A full-stack web application for consultants to manage client engagements, track billable hours, and generate invoices.
+A comprehensive consulting time tracking and invoicing application.

 ## 📋 Overview